stake-house/DecentralizedGraffitiDrawing/README.md

 ## Viewer
 The viewer loads the current graffitiwall as well as an image.
+Check out `settings.ini` to specify details.
 You can move it around or scale it until you found your favorite spot.
-Once you're done, you can save your desired configuration, so it can be picked up by the Drawer.
+Once you're done, you can save your desired configuration, so it can be picked up by the Drawer in the next step.
 ### Usage:
 `python3 Viewer.py` \
 You can move, scale, hide etc. your image.
 Press `h` while the viewer window is active to show all options.
+Once you are happy, press `e` to generate your `graffiti.json`.
+This will be used by the drawer in the next step.

 <img src="https://raw.githubusercontent.com/RomiRand/rpl_graffiti/main/doc/overpaint.png" width="400">